Rothamsted/knetbuilder/RevisionHistory.md

 # Revision History

+*This file was last reviewed on 24/09/2021*

 ## 4.0-SNAPSHOT
 * Big changes to migrate to Java 11
+* New version of rd2neo integrated into the neo4j-export component
+* GraphSamplingPlugIn, better criteria to sample a representative graph
 * Code changes:
+  * git submodules eliminated, we went back to a single repository codebase
 	* POMs cleaning/refactoring
 	* Some code cleaning/refactoring
-  * TODO: Review from 3.0

-## 3.0.1-SNAPSHOT
+	* Graph manipulation and access utilities added
+	* CI Migration to GitHub Actions, common CI script from rdf-common
+* Bugfixes and improvements to tab parser
+* Bugfixes and improvements to Lucene indexing module
-* Next dev release.
+* Miscellanea:
+	* Windows scripts updated
+	* Some diagnostic messages added to the OXL parser
+	* FASTA importer: AA sequence no longer imported
+	* JSON exporter: minor changes to the output, to reflect Knetminer needs

 ## 3.0
 * Various bugfixes in the components: